 Creating a website is an important part of connecting with your organization’s supporters - it’s the foundation of your NGO’s online presence.
 A well-designed and professional website not only increases your fundraising potential and outreach efforts, but conveys trust and credibility, too.

-In this article, we provide a seven-step guide on how to design a website for nonprofits, as well as the primary elements to include.
+In this article, we provide a seven-step guide on how to design and how to make a website for nonprofits (whether that's a church, school website or something else), as well as the primary elements to include.

 Primary elements of a nonprofit website

-Before you begin the process of creating a nonprofit website, look at these examples to understand the necessary features for this type of website.
+Before you begin the process of learning how to create a nonprofit website, look at these examples to understand the necessary features for this type of website.
 By implementing these strategies and incorporating some or all of the elements listed, your website will easily match the intent of visitors, prompting them to spend more time exploring.
 Let's take a look at three examples:

 This nonprofit website uses a three-page menu bar to anchor its page, allowing visitors to navigate through the site.
 In addition, bright, eye-catching colors, large font as well as an abundance of whitespace make the content visually appealing and easy to read.